webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
-I'm a UI Architect with a solid technical experience building web applications for companies in San Francisco Bay Area.
-As a hands-on web developer I work with clients on consulting basis to meet their technical objectives with quality code and on time.
+I’m a web developer with a solid technical experience building modern web applications with performance, secuirty and scalability in mind.
+I work with clients in and outside of San Francisco Bay Area on projects focused on [data visualization](https://sheltered-waters-64829.herokuapp.com/), **API development and integration**, **UI frameworks**: (React, Angular, Web Components, Vue), **responsive design**, **accessibility** and more.
 I always keep my skills fresh by staying on top of the latest technologies, industry trends and practices.
-I would love to learn your company's needs.
+I would love to learn about your company’s needs and see how I can be of help.
 Please reach out.

 * 18 + years of solid web development experience
 * I work with modern technologies